Wader: Taxonomy

-In the Sibley-Ahlquist taxonomy, waders and many other groups are subsumed into a greatly enlarged order Ciconiiformes.
-However, the classification of the Charadriiformes is one of the weakest points of the Sibley-Ahlquist taxonomy, as DNA–DNA hybridization has turned out to be incapable of properly resolving the interrelationships of the group.
 Formerly, the waders were united in a single suborder Charadrii, but this has turned out to be a "wastebasket taxon", uniting no fewer than four charadriiform lineages in a paraphyletic assemblage.
 However, it indicated that the plains wanderer actually belonged into one of them.
-Following recent studies (Ericson et al., 2003; Paton et al., 2003; Thomas et al., 2004a, b; van Tuinen et al., 2004; Paton & Baker, 2006), the waders may be more accurately subdivided.
+Following recent studies (Ericson et al., 2003; Paton et al., 2003; Thomas et al., 2004a, b; van Tuinen et al., 2004; Paton & Baker, 2006; Černý & Natale 2022), the waders may be more accurately subdivided as follows, with Charadrii being repurposed into a monophyletic suborder of plovers, oystercatchers, and their close relatives.

-The waders are a group of two Charadriiformes suborders which include 13 families.
-Species in the third Charadriiforme suborder, Lari, are not considered as waders.
+The waders are traditionally a group of two charadriiform suborders which include 16 families.
+Species in the third charadriiform suborder, Lari, are not universally considered as waders, though the families in Lari which may variously be included are listed below as well.